benjaminlukeclark/monsternames-api/readme.md

 Requires a ```x-www-form-urlencoded``` body with the following key value pair: ```firstName=NAME```

-And a valid x-api-key header.
-For now API keys are created directly in the DB in the corresponding table.
+Requires a valid x-api-key header.
+See 'Obtaining an API Key' section for info in how to get a key.

-For example:
+Example POST:

 ```bash
 benjamin@localhost:~/Documents/Development/monsternames-api$ curl -d "firstName=SomeGuy2" -X POST http://127.0.0.1:5000/api/v1.0/goatmen -H "x-api-key:MU123"